 This quote sums up point 5 and 6 well – “A wasted day is one where we only thought about how someone else should change.”

 If you find all of this too “rara” or “fake” or you can’t make friends at work, you’ll be better off at another company.
 But if the above aligns with your worldview and looking forward to such an office culture, here’s what you can expect when you join us.

 Training & Recognition

 From the get-go, a new employee is handed a structured trainee plan and peer mentor so they have a clear roadmap in front of them.
 We also conduct training and workshop classes internally to help upskill our staff.
-Our most recent workshop for managers was Enneagram training, and we’ll be rolling this out to the rest of the company.
+Our most recent workshop for managers was Enneagram training, which was conducted throughout the whole company.

 We celebrate CNY every year, and design our own custom ang paos.